Back to Blog

 <a href="https://example.com/your-page" rel="ugc">Anchor</a>

-• sponsored: Identifies paid or sponsored links.
+• sponsored: Used for paid or affiliate links.

-• Improve your ability to rank for target keywords
+• Improve organic rankings for target keywords.

 Dofollow vs. Nofollow vs. Sponsored vs. UGC

-Nofollowrel="nofollow"Untrusted links, ads, disclosuresUsually no
+Nofollowrel="nofollow"Untrusted links, adsUsually no

 How To Check If a Link Is Dofollow